Get a Master's Degree in Artificial Intelligence!

 1. Bombastic Answer:

-Because IS will change the world more fundamentally than anything else - more on this below.
+Because AI will change the world more fundamentally than anything else - more on this below.

 2. Pragmatic Answer:

 Because top Information Technology (IT) companies (Apple, Google, many others)

 are eagerly seeking AI experts - more in the column to the right.